Integrated Vegetation Management Program

 An essential part of providing safe, reliable service at a reasonable cost is the establishment and maintenance of a clear power line corridor.

 Right of way (ROW) refers to a strip of land underneath or around power lines that electric utilities have the right and responsibility to keep clear.
-The work we do with vegetation management helps keep outages and blinks to a minimum, reduces the potential for the public to come in contact with electric lines, and helps line crews access the line for maintenance and outage restoration.
+The work we do with integrated vegetation management helps keep outages and blinks to a minimum, reduces the potential for the public to come in contact with electric lines, and helps line crews access the line for maintenance and outage restoration.

 Scheduled Maintenance Cycles